nashville-software-school/client-side-mastery/projects/tier-3/glassdale/chapters/GLASSDALE_DECOUPLING.md

 Thinking about components talking to each other using custom messages is a large cognitive leap.
 Your brain needs to build a fairly complex mental model to understand how the signal flow of information works in a system like this.

 You are not going to get this right away.
-It requires practice, conversations with your teammates &amp; instructors, and trying it in different contexts.
+It requires practice, conversations with your teammates &amp; mentors, and trying it in different contexts.

 ## Next Steps